Ana06/OS/README.md

 ### pipe-name.c

-Open the pipe *$HOME/tuberia* in write only mode and write in it the first argument of the program.
+Opens the pipe *$HOME/tuberia* in write only mode and writes in it the first argument of the program.

+## multiple-pipes.c

+Creates two pipes with name and wait until there is data to read in any of them.
+Then it writes the name of the pipe it read from and the data read.

 ## Process management and signaling